 Te Tiriti/Treaty Relationship Governance Model

-In September 2015 OTNZ-WNA implemented the Te Tiriti O Waitangi/Treaty of Waitangi relationship government model.
+In September 2015 OTNZ-WNA implemented the Te Tiriti o Waitangi/The Treaty of Waitangi relationship government model.
 This model reflects a true partnership between tangata whenua and tangata tiriti sharing the leadership and responsibility with co-presidencies and 50/50 membership of the Council.
 The association is the first allied professional body to do so.

 Under the treaty relationship governance model: